HealthCatalyst/Fabric.Cashmere/projects/cashmere/src/lib/pipes/highlight/highlight-pipe.md

 #### Edge cases

+-   When the Highlight Pipe search term is multiple words, it should wrap each adjacent word in the match with its own highlight span.

+-   When the Highlight Pipe search term is a partial word found in the string, it should wrap the match with a highlight span.

+-   When the Highlight Pipe search term is found multiple times in the string, it should wrap all matches with highlight spans.

-When the text value for the Highlight Pipe contains HTML, it should highlight matches on the escaped HTML
+-   When the Highlight Pipe text value contains HTML, it should highlight matches on the escaped HTML.

+-   When the Highlight Pipe search term is blank, should still escape the HTML in the text.

-When the text value for the highlight Pipe is `undefined`, it should return the empty string
+-   When the Highlight Pipe text value is `undefined`, it should return the empty string.

-When both search term and text value are `undefined`, it should return the empty string
+-   When the Highlight Pipe search term and text value are `undefined`, it should return the empty string.